 But why was he arrested at all?
 Why Kyle Rittenhouse and not Rusten Sheskey?

-If anything, Rittenhouse has more of a claim to make in terms of self defense.
+If anything, Rittenhouse has more of a claim to make in terms of self-defense.
 While Sheskey may have suspected that Jacob Blake was reaching for some kind of weapon, Rittenhouse knew for a fact that his victims were reaching for a high-powered semi-automatic rifle—his rifle.

 Is it a matter of duty?
 While Rittenhouse may not have been serving in any official capacity as a police officer, he clearly saw his role in Kenosha as very similar.

-He had trained with the Grayslake Police Department through their "Public Safety Cadet" program for aspiring police officers aged 14-21.
+He'd trained with the Grayslake Police Department through their "Public Safety Cadet" program for aspiring police officers aged 14-21.
 On social media he included the motto "Duty.
 Honor.
 Courage.
 Blue Lives Matter." with his profile picture.
 In an interview with the Daily Caller prior to the shooting—filmed by none other than Richard McGinniss—Rittenhouse referred to it as his "job" to use his gun to defend himself and others.

 According to reports, local police treated Rittenhouse and other armed civilians seeking to take a stand against riots as their allies rather than vigilantes—handing out water bottles and giving them encouragement.
 This may explain why police allowed Rittenhouse to leave the scene after killing two men and injuring a third.

-Clearly Rittenhouse believed himself—not without reason—to be serving alongside the police, and in a similar capacity.
+Clearly, Rittenhouse believed himself—not without reason—to be serving alongside the police, and in a similar capacity.
 Did he lack the training to do so with the professionalism of an actual police officer?

 The Grayslake Police Department's Public Safety Cadet program—according to an archived page—included weekly meetings, a background check, and firearms training.
 Considering the fact that several states require police officers to receive just twelve weeks of training—less than barbers or plumbers—Rittenhouse may have had nearly as much training as many rookie cops.